Home » Blog » Web development » How to Install an SSL Certificate (HTTPS) on Localhost

 Your support helps keep this blog running!
 Secure payments via Paypal and Stripe.

-I’m currently working on a project that requires the use of HTTPS for communication with Amazon S3 (cloud storage).
-I researched how to install an SSL certificate on my localhost, and this is the solution I came up with.
+I am currently working on a project that requires HTTPS to communicate with Amazon S3 (cloud storage).
+After researching how to install an SSL certificate on localhost, I have documented the solution below.

 Important Note:

-This tutorial will guide you through the process of creating a self-signed SSL certificate.
-By the end of this post, you will be able to use HTTPS on your localhost.
+This tutorial guides you through the process of creating a self-signed SSL certificate.
+By following these steps, you will be able to use HTTPS on your localhost.

-When you access your site via HTTPS in most browsers, you will initially see a ‘Not Secure’ warning, as shown in the screenshot below.
-To proceed, simply click on the ‘Advanced’ button (1) and then click the ‘Continue to yourdomain (unsafe)’ link (2).
+When you access your site via HTTPS in most browsers, you will initially see a “Not Secure” warning.
+To proceed, click the “Advanced” button and then select the “Continue to [yourdomain] (unsafe)” link.

-Note that the HTTPS indicator in your browser’s address bar will continue to show a red warning (or similar “Not Secure” indicator) even after you proceed.
-This is expected behavior because you are using a self-signed certificate on your localhost.
+Note that the HTTPS indicator in your browser’s address bar will continue to show a red warning (or a “Not Secure” indicator) even after you proceed.
+This is expected behavior when using a self-signed certificate on localhost.

-Next, we need to install OpenSSL.
-Download and install the appropriate version of OpenSSL for your computer.
-Since I use Win64, I downloaded the Win64 OpenSSL full version.
-I installed it to E:\OpenSSL-Win64, but you can install it anywhere on your machine.
+First, download and install the appropriate version of OpenSSL.
+Since I use Win64, I installed the full Win64 OpenSSL version to E:\OpenSSL-Win64, though you can install it in any directory.

 Create Your Key and Certificate